db-benchmarks/db-benchmarks/README.md

 ### Make pull request

 We are eager to see your test results.
-If you believe they should be added to https://db-benchmarks.com feel free to make a pull request of your results to https://github.com/db-benchmarks/repo
+If you believe they should be added to https://db-benchmarks.com feel free to make a pull request of your results to this repository:
+* Your results should be located in directory `./results`
+* If it's a new test/engine - the other changes should be in the same pull request
+* Just remeber we (and anyone else) should be able to reproduce your test and hopefully get similar results, otherwise we won't be able to accept your pull request

 We will then:
-* review your results to make sure they follow the testing principles
+* Review your results to make sure they follow the testing principles
+* Perhaps reproduce your test on our hardware so they are comparable with the other tests
-* discuss with you any arising questions
+* Discuss with you any arising questions
-* and will merge your pull request
+* And will merge your pull request

 # Roadmap